cdepillabout/open-blog-posts/2022-11-16-contribute-nixpkgs-haskell.md

 websites, so it is very helpful for other members of the community to answer questions.

-Non-exhaustive list of other sites where people frequently ask questions:
+Here's a non-exhaustive list of other sites where people frequently ask questions:

 - [NixOS Discourse](https://discourse.nixos.org/)
 - [Unofficial NixOS Discord Server](https://discord.com/invite/RbvHtGa)